bjoern-hempel/php-latex-2-png/README.md

 ### 3.1 Browser

-If you need the pictures directly to embed in your web projects:
+If you need the pictures directly embed in your web projects:

 ```shell
 user$ vi index.php